-NMAC or its affiliates will apply a portion of the net proceeds of the sale of the receivables to the depositor to the repayment of debt, including "warehouse" debt secured by receivables and/or to repurchase receivables sold into a receivables purchase facility.
-One or more of the underwriters (or (a) their respective affiliates or (b) entities for which their respective affiliates act as administrator and/or provide liquidity lines) have acted as a "warehouse" lender or purchaser to NMAC or its affiliates, and will receive a portion of such proceeds as repayment of such "warehouse" debt or as repurchase proceeds.
+NMAC or its affiliates may apply a portion of the net proceeds of the sale of the receivables to the depositor to the repayment of debt, including "warehouse" debt.
+One or more of the underwriters (or (a) their respective affiliates or (b) entities for which their respective affiliates act as administrator and/or provide liquidity lines) have acted as a "warehouse" lender or purchaser to NMAC or its affiliates, and will receive a portion of such proceeds as repayment of such "warehouse" debt.